Thursday, March 2, 2023

 The source used for the International Cut is in great shape.

-The original Hong Kong theatrical cut comes with four audio options, a DTS-HD mono mix in Cantonese (the original theatrical mix), a DTS-HD mono mix in Cantonese (the home video mix), a DTS-HD mono in English (the classic English dub), a DTS-HD mono mix in a Cantonese/English hybrid, and a DTS-HD 5.1 mix in English.
-All four audio options allow you to choose Lorelei or Flight of the Dragon for the end credits song.
-All of the audio mixes sound clean, clear, and balanced.
+The Hong Kong cut comes with five audio options, a DTS-HD mono mix in Cantonese (the original theatrical mix), a DTS-HD mono mix in Cantonese (the home video mix), a DTS-HD mono in English (the classic English dub), a DTS-HD mono mix in a Cantonese/English hybrid, and a DTS-HD 5.1 mix in English.
+All tracks allow you to choose Lorelei or Flight of the Dragon for the end credits song.
+All tracks sound clean, clear, and balanced.
 Range-wise, ambient sounds are well-represented.
-Also, the Cantonese language tracks sound more robust than the English language tracks.
+Furthermore, the Cantonese language tracks sound more robust than the English language tracks.
 Included are removable English subtitles for the Cantonese language track, removable English subtitles for the Cantonese/English hybrid track, and removable English SDH.

 The International cut comes with one audio option, a LPCM mono mix in English, and included are removable English SDH.
 The audio sounds clean, clear, and balanced, and fight scenes sound appropriately robust.